TheresaLui/SelfHelpContent_v2/articles/microsoft.sql.alchemy/db-restore-How-to-deleted-db.md

    az sql db list-deleted --subscription [subscription ID] --resource-group [Resource Group Name] --server [Server Name]
    ```

-3. After confirming that the database is on the list, run one of the following commands.
-Again, change the parameters according to your environment.
+3. Confirm that the database is on the list.
+Change the parameters according to your environment.
+Proceed to step 4 or 5.

-  * Recover the database to the moment it was deleted:
+4. To recover the database to the moment it was deleted, run this command:

      ```
      az sql db restore --resource-group [resource group name] --server [Azure SQL Server name] --name [deleted database name] -- dest-name [target database name] --deleted-time "[Deletion date]"
    ```

-  * Recover the database to a point in time between the earliest recovery time and when the database was deleted
+5. To recover the database to a point in time between the earliest recovery time and when the database was deleted, run this command:

        ```
        az sql db restore --resource-group [resource group name] --server [Azure SQL Server name] --name [deleted database name]  --dest-name [target database name] --deleted-time "[Deletion date]" --time [point in time of the source database that will be restored, format "YYYY-MM-DDTHH:MM:SS"]
       ```

 More details on the [documentation](https://docs.microsoft.com/cli/azure/sql/db?view=azure-cli-latest#az_sql_db_restore).